Fatal Vacation: Reception

 In August 2010, over 20 years since the film's original release, The Manila Bulletin noted that the film's plot was echoed by a recent event in the Philippines, where a discharged policeman took a tour bus and its occupants hostage, writing "it's quite uncanny how this movie shares 3 elements from what recently happened in the local news; the Philippines as the setting, Hong Kong tourists as characters, and a hostage crisis as plot.
 I know it shouldn’t be a subject for entertainment, but it really makes you think, is life imitating art?"

 Robert Firsching of All Movie Guide was reminded of campy films such as Ernst R. von Theumer's Jungle Warriors by this film's "straight-faced melding of naive politics and ludicrously unconvincing gunplay."
 He writes, "To their credit, Tsang and Nam lay out a convincingly horrific series of dire consequences which could result from Hong Kong's impending reunification, but the political message is lost amidst all the gunfire, racist stereotypes, and Times Square grindhouse-level silliness."

-Cinema Far East writes"On the formal level, there is thanks to the successful staging and sound by Eric Tsang, who delivers himself well in the role of a tour guide.
-However, some of the acting was flat, and the brutality and rape incorporated into the film was too black and white, with the kidnappers meeting every cliché, and the Filipino characters coming across as racist.
-The behavior of the innocent hostages is not very credible.
+Cinema Far East writes"On the formal level, there is nothing to criticize, thanks to the successful staging by Eric Tsang, who delivers himself well in the role of a tour guide.
+Unfortunately, however, this realism is not included in the storyline due to some of the seemingly staged brutalities and rapes incorporated into the film.
+Instead, there is too much of seeing things in black and white.
+The kidnappers, for example, meet every imaginable cliché: evil grins, diabolical laughter and caveman-like behavior.
+The way in which the Filipino characters are portrayed must be described as racist in the extreme.
+But the behavior of the innocent hostages is not very credible either.
 Their metamorphosis from completely intimidated and frightened prisoners to desperate battle machines is not exactly conducive to the story."

-They offered that the film had redeeming qualities by writing:"Fatal Vacations staging has good points and is a first-class addition to the film.
+They offered that the film had redeeming qualities by writing:"Nonetheless, Fatal Vacations first-class staging also has its good points.
 Especially the rare and not very neatly staged action sequences should provide some entertainment for the audience.
-The special highlight, however, are the scenes in the prison camp, which already anticipate some of the elements of the bearing scenes from John Woo's Bullet in the Head and come up with some very intense moments."Cinemania notes that the films of this period tend to borrow heavily from their Hollywood counterparts, and writes "...the plot is fairly light and can be easily followed enough even with out reading the subtitles or understanding what is being said on screen.
+The special highlight, however, are the scenes in the prison camp, which already anticipate some of the elements of the camp scenes from John Woo's Bullet in the Head and can come up with some very intense moments."Cinemania notes that the films of this period tend to borrow heavily from their Hollywood counterparts, and writes "...the plot is fairly light and can be easily followed enough even with out reading the subtitles or understanding what is being said on screen.
 This movie is a great example of the violent over the top camp produced during this time from HK without being too strange, silly or getting too involved with cultural themes/topics that will alienate Western audiences."
 They note that the film has both silliness and heavy-handedness without being too bogged-down by either, offering that the film maintains flow and balance.